The Story of John The Baptist and Jesus

 Not only did John do good things and encouraged others to do better too, but he recognized that whatever goodness he put into the world through his actions would absolutely pale in comparison to the good Jesus would do.

-John the Baptist was humble, he was diligent, and he wanted to prepare people for the coming of Jesus.
+As depicted in the Bible, John the Baptist was humble, he was diligent, and he wanted to prepare people for the coming of Jesus.

 In fact, when Jesus began preaching, according to the third chapter of John, John the Baptist explicitly stated that it was time for him to preach differently.